-We launched Sat-Fi^{2TM} to our customers in April 2018.
-Like the original Sat-Fi, the next-generation Sat-Fi is designed to allow customers with Wi-Fi enabled smartphones, laptops and tablets to send and receive voice and data communications via the Globalstar network when traveling beyond cellular service, and is the first product to operate using our second-generation satellites and ground infrastructure, resulting in higher data speeds, enhanced capacity and improved performance.
+We launched Sat-Fi2TM to our customers in April 2018.
+Like the original Sat-Fi, the next-generation Sat-Fi is designed to allow customers with Wi-Fi enabled smartphones, laptops and tablets to send and receive voice and data communications via the Globalstar network when traveling beyond cellular service, and is the first product to operate using our second-generation ground infrastructure, resulting in higher data speeds, enhanced capacity and improved performance.

-• SPOT X^{TM}
+• $SPOT X^{TM}$

-We are designing the next SPOT device with a new keyboard functionality to allow subscribers to send and receive SMS messages along with the improved tracking and SOS functions to continue to appeal to consumers.
+In May 2018, we launched our newest SPOT device, SPOT X^{TM} , which has a new keyboard functionality to allow subscribers to send and receive SMS messages along with improved tracking and SOS functions that will continue to appeal to consumers.